hammone2/Spooky-Space-Station/README.md

 CONTROLS:

--Left stick: Move
+- Left stick: Move
--Right stick: Teleport
+- Right stick: Teleport
--A Button: Jump
+- A Button: Jump
--Attack: Swing sweapon with your hand
+- Attack: Swing sweapon with your hand
--Pick up stuff: point at the item and grab
+- Pick up stuff: point at the item and grab